csebe/anchors_redactor_plugin/README.md

 # anchors_redactor_plugin
-Redactor plugin to create anchors inside the edited text

-It was create for version 10 of Redactor and tested on C5.7.4RC2
+Redactor plugin to create anchors inside the edited text (version 10 of Redactor and tested on Concrete5.7.4RC2).

 Please follow the INSTALL to add/register/enable the plugin in C5.
 Then, a new button having an anchor on it, should appear in Redactor.
 See attached screenshots too.